Ferroic Polarization from Nonpolar Phonons

-The concept of the dynamical charge, in particular the Born effective charge (BEC) $Z^*$---defined as the derivative of the macroscopic polarization with respect to ionic displacements---has played a critical role in advancing the understanding of Coulombic interactions in lattice dynamics, dielectric response, and ferroelectricity.
+The concept of dynamical charges, in particular the Born effective charge (BEC) $Z^*$---defined as the derivative of the macroscopic polarization with respect to ionic displacements---has played a critical role in advancing the understanding of Coulombic interactions in lattice dynamics, dielectric response, and ferroelectricity.
 This idea was first introduced in the pioneering works of Born, Göppert-Mayer, and Huang \cite{born1933dynamische,born1954dynamical}.
 Unlike static charges \cite{cochran1961effective}, the dynamical charge incorporates contributions from the reorganization of the electronic structure induced by ionic displacements \cite{ghosez1998dynamical,lichtensteiger2012ferroelectricity}.
 Anomalous BECs signal substantial modification of the bonding environment, such as covalent hybridization, when an ion is displaced.
 These anomalies are connected to important physical phenomena, including enhancement of static dielectric constant, ferroelectricity \cite{wang1996polarization}, large LO-TO splitting \cite{zhong1994giant}, and strong electron-phonon coupling \cite{verdi2015frohlich}.
 With advances in first-principles methods such as density functional theory and the development of the modern theory of polarization \cite{hohenberg1964inhomogeneous,resta1992theory,king1993theory}, it has become possible to theoretically predict BECs in crystals \cite{resta1993towards,ghosez1994first,zhong1994giant}.
-In many cases, the polarization $P$ along $\alpha$ cartesian axis can be well approximated by a linear relation involving BECs and ionic displacements, $\Omega P_\alpha = \sum_{\kappa \beta} Z^{*}_{\kappa,\beta\alpha}u_{\kappa \beta}$ where $\Omega$ represents the unit cell volume and $u_{\kappa\beta}$ the displacement of sublattice of ions $\kappa$ in direction $\beta$ \footnote{We follow the index convention of Ref. \cite{ghosez1998dynamical}; see also Ref. \cite{gonze1997dynamical}}.
+In many cases, the polarization $P$ along $\alpha$ cartesian axis can be well approximated by a linear relation involving BECs and ionic displacements, $\Omega P_\alpha = \sum_{\kappa \beta} Z^{*}_{\alpha,\kappa\beta}u_{\kappa\beta}$ \footnote{The Born effective charge is a mixed derivative, and its notational convention varies across the literature.
+To accommodate straightforward expansion to higher-order terms, we adopt the specific notation $Z^*_{\alpha,\kappa\beta}=\Omega\pdv*{P_\alpha}{u_{\kappa\beta}}$.
+Also see Refs.~\cite{ghosez1998dynamical, gonze1997dynamical}.} where $\Omega$ represents the unit cell volume and $u_{\kappa\beta}$ the displacement of sublattice of ions $\kappa$ in direction $\beta$.